Environment-Aware Channel Inference via Cross-Modal Flow: From Multimodal Sensing to Wireless Channels: Learning and Optimization for Environment-Aware Channel Inference

 \subsubsection{Multimodal Stochastic Encoder}

 The stochastic encoder $q_{\psi}(\cdot)$ employs modality-specific backbone networks to extract multimodal sensing features, and then fuses them into a latent distribution within the channel space.

-As detailed in Fig. \ref{fig:Variational_Encoder}, the encoder integrates three backbone networks -- a convolutional neural network (CNN), a point cloud network (PointNet), and a multilayer perceptron (MLP) -- to extract features from the image, point cloud, and coordinates, respectively.\footnote{We use three different backbone networks because the three input modalities exhibit fundamentally different structural properties.
-Specifically, images have 2D spatial correlations suited for the CNN with local-receptive-field capability; point clouds are unordered point sets requiring permutation-invariant models like PointNet; and coordinates are low-dimensional continuous vectors best handled by simple MLPs.
-If a single network were forced to handle all modalities, it would destroy the inherent structure of each modality, which ultimately leads to a significant degradation in model performance.} Specifically, \textbf{(i) the CNN architecture} consists of three stacked 2D convolutional (Conv2D) layers with progressively doubled channel sizes, where each layer halves the spatial resolution via a stride-2 downsampling operation.
-The resultant feature map from the final Conv2D layer is flattened into a vector, and then processed by a fully-connected (FC) layer to produce a feature vector; \textbf{(ii) the PointNet architecture} applies three stacked 1D convolutional (Conv1D) layers to expand the dimensionality of each 3D point, followed by a max-pooling operation across the point dimension to obtain a global feature vector, which is subsequently refined by an FC layer; \textbf{(iii) the MLP architecture} applies a sinusoidal encoding module \cite{10.5555/3295222.3295349} to transform the coordinate into a high-dimensional position embedding, followed by two sequential FC layers that generate the corresponding feature vector.
+As detailed in Fig. \ref{fig:Variational_Encoder}, the encoder integrates three backbone networks -- a convolutional neural network (CNN), a point cloud network (PointNet), and a multilayer perceptron (MLP) -- to extract features from the image, point cloud, and coordinates, respectively.
+This modality-specific design is motivated by the fact that the three input modalities exhibit fundamentally different structural properties.
+Using a single network to process all modalities would force a shared feature-extraction strategy to accommodate heterogeneous inputs, causing the learned features to become a compromise rather than modality-specific optimal representations.
+Specifically, \textbf{(i) the CNN architecture} consists of three stacked 2D convolutional (Conv2D) layers with progressively doubled channel sizes, where each layer halves the height and width of the feature map via a stride-2 downsampling operation.
+The resultant feature map from the final Conv2D layer is flattened into a vector, and then processed by a fully-connected (FC) layer to produce a feature vector $\mathbf{f}_{\text{img}}\in \mathbb{R}^{d}$; \textbf{(ii) the PointNet architecture} applies three stacked 1D convolutional (Conv1D) layers to expand the dimensionality of each 3D point, followed by a max-pooling operation across the point dimension and a FC layer to obtain a global feature vector $\mathbf{f}_{\text{pc}}\in \mathbb{R}^{d}$; \textbf{(iii) the MLP architecture} applies a sinusoidal encoding module \cite{10.5555/3295222.3295349} to transform the coordinate into a high-dimensional position embedding, followed by two sequential FC layers that generate the corresponding feature vector $\mathbf{f}_{\text{gps}}\in \mathbb{R}^{d}$.

+The resulting modality-specific feature vectors $\mathbf{f}_{\mathrm{img}}$, $ \mathbf{f}_{\mathrm{pc}}$, $\mathbf{f}_{\mathrm{gps}}$, each of dimension $d$, are fused through a multi-head attention layer \cite{10.5555/3295222.3295349}.
+The rationale for this design is that the attention mechanism enables each modality to selectively aggregate complementary information from the others while reducing the impact of irrelevant or noisy features, and the multiple heads capture diverse cross-modal correlations in parallel subspaces to improve the expressiveness of the fused representation.
+Specifically, the three feature vectors are stacked along the modality axis and treated as a feature matrix: